-C COURSE OBJECTIVES T The student will: 1 Learn the fundamental concepts of Control systems and mathematical modeling of the system difference between open loop control system and closed loop control system 1 difference between open loop control system and closed loop control system 2 Learn the representation of various control systems transfer functions in the form of block diagrams and signal flow graphs and obtain a simplified transfer function 4 diagrams and signal flow graphs and obtain a simplified transfer function 2 Study the time domain specifications and frequency domain specifications Understand the difference between transient response and steady state response 3 difference between transient response and steady state response 4 Understand the stability of control systems from the S domain analysis 5 Understand the concept of state variable analysis
+C COURSE OBJECTIVES Τ The student will: 1 Learn the fundamental concepts of Control systems and mathematical modeling of the system difference between open loop control system and closed loop control system I difference between open loop control system and closed loop control system 2 Learn the representation of various control systems transfer functions in the form of block diagrams and signal flow graphs and obtain a simplified transfer function 2 diagrams and signal flow graphs and obtain a simplified transfer function 2 Study the time domain specifications and frequency domain specifications Understand the difference between transient response and steady state response 3 difference between transient response and steady state response 4 Understand the stability of control systems from the S domain analysis 5 Understand the concept of state variable analysis

-COURS SE OUTCOMES Upon su Cognitive Level CO1 Represent the mathematical model of a system and transfer function of mechanical & electrical systems.
+COURS COURSE OUTCOMES Upon successful completion of the course, the student will be able to: CO1 Represent the mathematical model of a system and transfer function of mechanical & electrical systems.
 K1 CO2 Determine the response of different servo motors and reduction techniques.
-K2 CO3 Analyze the stability of different systems.
-K3 CO4 Determine the frequency response of different order systems.
-K2 CO5 Know the controllability and observability of control systems using state space techniques K2
+K2 CO3 Analyze the stability of different systems. К3 CO4 Determine the frequency response of different order systems.
+K2 C05 Know the controllability and observability of control systems using state space techniques K2